 Departments or instructional committees at Harvard may offer a group of courses from which students in PhD programs can complete an elective secondary field to be listed on the graduate transcript.
 Requirements for GSAS Secondary Fields can be found on the links to the left.
 Each program provides a rationale for a secondary field in its area.Â We recommend that you speak with your primary advisor before committing to a secondary field.
 If you are interested in declaring a secondary field, please contact the field's department representative.

 Once you have completed the courses you will use to fulfill the secondary field requirements, complete the PhD Secondary Field Application for GSAS.
 Attach to the form documentation to indicate completion of additional requirements.
 Obtain the signature of the director of graduate studies (DGS) in your department and the DGS of the secondary field department.
-That completed and signed form should be given to the Office of the Registrar, 20 Garden Street, Room 105 no later than the degree application deadline for the degree period.
+That completed and signed form should be given to the Office of the Registrar, 1350 Massachusetts Avenue, 4th Floor (Smith Campus Center), no later than the degree application deadline for the degree period.
 There are no exceptions to this deadline.

 To assist you in this process, please keep in mind the following guidelines: